Neighborhoods · Parkland · All Parkland subdivisions

 Parkland Place neighborhood street view in Parkland FL 33076 — tree-lined interior street with Mediterranean-style WCI homes

-Parkland Place sits within the 33076 grid — the northwest Parkland pocket that puts Pine Trails Park, the Equestrian Center, Heron Heights Elementary, and the Sawgrass Expressway all within a short drive.
+Parkland Place sits within the 33076 grid — the northwest Parkland pocket that puts Pine Trails Park, the Equestrian Center, and the Sawgrass Expressway all within a short drive.
 The University Drive and Holmberg corridor is close enough for daily errands; far enough from the commercial strip that the immediate streetscape stays residential.
 Commuters heading south have the Sawgrass as their corridor; the Florida Turnpike is an easy extension from there.

 Pine Trails Park: ~5 min (farmers market, amphitheater, sports fields)